cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 Docker lets you simulate private networks.
 To meaningfully achieve the above target setup in terms of network separation, you use Docker's user-defined networks.
 This means:

-* Alice's validator and KMS are on their own private network: name it `net-alice-kms`.
+* Alice's validator and key management system (KMS) are on their private network: name it `net-alice-kms`.
-* Alice's validator and sentry are on their own private network: name it `net-alice`.
+* Alice's validator and sentry are on own private network: name it `net-alice`.
-* Bob's validator and sentry are on their own private network: name it `net-bob`.
+* Bob's validator and sentry are on own private network: name it `net-bob`.
 * There is a public network on which both sentries and Carol's node run: name it `net-public`.

 Although every machine on the network is a bit different, in terms of Docker images there are only two image types:

-1. The Tendermint nodes (i.e. validators, sentries, and regular nodes) will run `checkersd` within containers created from a single Docker image.
+1. The Tendermint nodes (validators, sentries, and regular nodes) will run `checkersd` within containers created from a single Docker image.
 2. The Tendermint KMS node will run TMKMS from a different Docker image.

 ### The node image

-The node image contains, and runs by default, the Checkers executable.
+The node image contains, and runs by default, the checkers executable.
 You first have to compile it, and then build the image.

-First build the executable(s) that will be launched by Docker Compose within the Docker images.
+First, build the executable(s) that will be launched by Docker Compose within the Docker images.
 Depending on your platform, you will use `checkersd-linux-amd64` or `checkersd-linux-arm64`.

 Update your `Makefile` with: